Either the site is still loading, or the link you clicked doesn't seem to exist. Anyway, the answer to your questions is likely 42.

 Rather than being numbers themselves, the lisqa appear in words where a reference to the numbers is somehow conceptually present.
 As there are plenty of chapters left to cover all the different uses, for now let's first have a look at what the symbols look like, how they are pronounced, and which numeric value they carry:

-* The arch below the letter "u̯" means that the emphasis is not on the letter u, but on the adjacent vowel.
+The arch below the letter "u" (u̯) in the high range lisqa means that the emphasis is not on the letter u, but on the adjacent vowel.
+I.e.: "u̯ is pronounced like the letter w in 'whisky'.

 Fun fact: the shapes of the lisqa symbols are not quite arbitrary.
 They are small, angular versions of the proper letters of the alphabet: